autechjobs/website/src/pages/blog/side-project-helps-to-land-tech-job-in-australia.md

 ### Applying what he learned at a fulfilling tech job in Brisbane

 After six months of working for ATJ, Suvash found himself a tech job as a Graduate Software Engineer at [IntelliHR](https://intellihr.co/), a Brisbane based IT company.
-He believes that working for ATJ as a side project helped him move forward with a point of strength.Once I joined intelliHR, I realized the gains that came from working with ATJ, he says.
+He believes that working for ATJ as a side project helped him move forward with a point of strength.
+Once I joined intelliHR, I realized the gains that came from working with ATJ, he says.

 *   I was able to understand the basic structure of coding, versioning, and how git works

-*   My current team members and my reporting manager were happy that I was able to start doing the frontend tasks independently
+*   My current team members and reporting manager were happy that I was able to start doing frontend tasks independently

 *   The skills I put to use such as effective code reviews, writing unit tests, and discussion prior to coding helped me and my teammates save time which we put to productive use.